FROM BROOKLYN TO LEFT COAST: LOOKING FOR HOPE IN DARK TIMES

 And I'm also blessed to be working for Islamic Networks Group, a Muslim-founded interfaith organization working to combat bigotry and racism in all their forms.

-I could say more about myself, but you'll be better off reading my books, the first of which, Speaker for the God, is now available at a special reduced price on preorder and will launch on January 4, 2020.
+I could say more about myself, but you'll be better off reading my books, the first of which, Speaker for the God, is now available.